mangdangroboticsclub/mini_pupper_ros/mini_pupper_tracking/README.md

 > **Note:** This package is only supported with the **Stanford Controller**.
 The **CHAMP Controller** is not supported.

-> ***IMPORTANT*** MAKE SURE YOU HAVE PLENTY OF SPACE ON YOUR TABLE IF THE ROBOT IS NOT ON THE FLOOR, MAKE SURE YOU ARE PREPARED FOR MOVEMENT!

-> USE CTRL-C ON THE HOST PC TO STOP MOVEMENT

 ### Hardware Requirements

 - **Camera**: A Raspberry Pi Camera Module is required to run the tracking system.